tobiasb/secret-santa-sms/README.md

 Takes a list of people from a CSV file and randomly generates secret santa mappings.
 Sends text messages (SMS) to everyone.
 That's it.
-Also it supports couples so people get someone other than their spouse.
+Also it supports "groups".
+People within a group won't get someone within the same group as secret santa.
 Also it's anonymous, the organizer won't know who has whom.

 _NOTE: Requires Twilio account_